-Every critical care flight transport team consists of two registered nurses: one pediatric and one adult.
 Qualifications for flight nursing include five years’ experience in critical care or emergency room care of adults or pediatric patients (which includes newborns).
 Many of our nurses continue to actively work in these environments as well.
 The cumulative experience on each flight can equal up to 50 years of combined nursing experience.

 Each flight nurse holds a certificate in their area of expertise; this includes certifications in pediatric critical care, adult critical care and/or neonatal critical care.

 Each Airlift Northwest flight nurse receives approximately 120 hours of ongoing education every year, and maintains these credentials at a minimum:

 - Advanced Cardiac Life Support (ACLS)

 - Advanced Trauma Care for Nurses (ATCN)

 Ongoing training includes:

 - Clinical rotations in Harborview Medical Center and/or Seattle Children’s

 - Competency days to maintain current knowledge of evidence-based medical procedures and policies

 - Quarterly training to maintain an advanced skills set associated with critical care air transport